By Elias Magers | Jan. 12, 2019 10:00 AM

 - Eligible to work within in the U.S.

-These rules are created by the Department of Real Estate (DRE) to ensure the integrity of California’s real estate industry.
-Without meeting these requirements, you’re not be able to receive a real estate license in California.
+These requirements are created by the Department of Real Estate (DRE) to maintain California’s real estate industry integrity.
+You are not be able to receive your California real estate license if you do not meet these requirements.

 2. Enroll in an Accredited Real Estate School

 Attending an accredited real estate program can be done online or in-person.
-Each one is led by the program’s own unique instructor.
-However, every school will cover the same courses:
+Regardless, every California school will cover the same 3 pre-licensing courses:

 - Real estate practice